rcompos/kubespray-and-pray/README.md

 References:
 _https://github.com/heketi/heketi/blob/master/docs/admin/install-kubernetes.md_

-1. __Configuration__
+1. __GlusterFS Cluster Topology__

     a.
-Define GlusterFS topology.
-Edit file to define distributed filesystem members.
+Define Heketi GlusterFS topology.

     For each node block, the `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
-The raw block device(s) (i.e. /dev/sdd) are specified under `devices`.
+The raw block device(s) (i.e. _/dev/sdd_) are specified under `devices`.
 See _files/topology-sample.json_ for an example of multiple block devices per node.
-See examples in the _files_ directory.
+Additional examples in the _files_ directory.

+    Edit file to define distributed filesystem members.
 Modify file with editor such as vi or nano.

     `$ vi ~/kubespray-and-pray/files/topology.json`

     b.
+Define Kubespray inventory nodes in gluster group.

-Define Kubespray inventory.
-Skip this step if gluster group was already defined in _inventory.cfg_.
+    _It's safe to skip this step if gluster group was already defined in inventory.cfg during Kubespray deploy, as the gluster group will already be defined_.

      Edit `gluster` section in Kubespray inventory file.
 Specify which nodes are to become members of the GlusterFS distributed filesystem.

-    ```
-    [gluster]
-    k8s0
-    k8s1
-    k8s2
-    ```

 Modify file with editor such as vi or nano.
 Copy to _.kubespray_ directory.

     `$ vi files/inventory.cfg`
     `$ cp files/inventory.cfg ~/.kubespray/inventory`

 2. __Deploy Heketi GlusterFS__

     Run ansible playbook on all GlusterFS members to install kernel modules and glusterfs client.
 The playbook  will be run against the `gluster` inventory group.
 Run command from _kubespray-and-pray_ directory.

     `$ ansible-playbook pray-for-gluster.yml`